Dexterzhao/CusInscraper/README.md

 Install
 -------

-Clone the project and run the following command to install:
+Clone the project and run the following command to install(With Python 3.7.0b2):
 Make sure you cd into the *CusInscraper-master* folder before performing the command below.
 ```
 $ python setup.py install